List of works based on dreams: The Terminator

-Director James Cameron said the titular character in The Terminator (1984) was inspired by a dream he had under the influence of a soaring fever.
-It was a vivid dream where a gleaming figure of doom emerged from fire; a metallic, skeletal monster with a rictus smile and burning red eyes, dragging itself across the floor with kitchen knives.
-He states: "I was sick and dead broke in Rome, Italy, with a fever of 102, doing the final cut of Piranha II.
-That's when I thought of Terminator.
-I guess it was a fever dream."
+Director James Cameron said the titular character in The Terminator (1984) was inspired by a dream he had under the influence of a soaring fever he suffered while he was "sick and dead broke" in Rome, Italy, during the final cut of Piranha II.
+He dreamed of "a chrome skeleton emerging from a fire", and made some sketches on hotel stationery upon waking:

 Over the Garden Wall

 Chapter 5 of the miniseries Over the Garden Wall (2014), "Mad Love", was inspired by a dream that show creator Patrick McHale had.
-In the events of the dream, Pat was house hunting and came across a secret library in one of the houses.
+In the events of the dream, McHale was house hunting and came across a secret library in one of the houses.
 As he explored further, he realized that he had entered someone else's home.
-In the episode, the character Quincy Endicott explores his mansion, and discovers that he has entered the mansion of his neighbor.
+In the episode, the character Quincy Endicott explores his mansion and discovers that he has entered the mansion of his neighbor.

-Video games
+Video games and software

 Deltarune

-In an interview conducted a few months after the release of its first chapter, Toby Fox stated that the idea for Deltarune (2018) came from a dream he experienced while bedridden from a fever seven years prior.
-According to Fox, the dream depicted the emotionally-moving ending to a game that didn't exist; upon waking up, he was determined to make the game into a reality.
+In an interview conducted a few months after the release of its first chapter, Toby Fox stated that the idea for his episodic videogame Deltarune came from a dream he experienced while bedridden from a fever seven years prior.
+According to Fox, the dream depicted the emotionally-moving ending to a game that did not exist; upon waking up, he was determined to make the game into a reality.

+Omori

+In a video discussing the creation of the 2020 game Omori, developer Omocat describes the game's liminal space area - White Space - as being inspired by a dream they experienced when in high school of "standing in a white room with nothing in it...
+Something red and blurry appeared in front of me... a giant floating rectangular button with the word 'Live' written across it, just like a video game interface.
+And... when I pressed it, I woke up."

+Other aspects of the game were influenced by lucid dreams the developer had experienced.
+They said that "I would try to escape them through death, by for instance, jumping into a lake.
+It's all pretty creepy stuff that probably influenced the game quite a bit."

+Salesforce

+The user interface of Salesforce, a widely used enterprise software platform founded in 1999, was inspired by a dream of its co-founder Marc Benioff.
+Benioff envisioned an application interface resembling that of Amazon, which included labeled tabs.
+Benioff said that in his dream:

 Science

 Descartes' new science

-Descartes claimed that the dreams that he had on November 10, 1619, revealed to him the basis of a new philosophy, the scientific method.
+It is thought that three separate dreams had by Descartes on November 10, 1619, may have led him to the basis of a new philosophy, the scientific method.
+Sociologist Lewis Samuel Feuer considers modern philosophy to have been "born during the night of Descartes' three dreams".